-District Municipalities have to see to the development of their areas as a whole.
+District Municipalities must see to the development of their areas as a whole.
 They must build the capacity of local municipalities in their areas so that the local councils can carry out their functions.
-District Councils also have to make sure those resources and services are distributed fairly amongst the local municipalities.
+District Councils must also ensure those resources and services are distributed fairly amongst the local municipalities.